Beyond mobile: Telcos hook up hospitals, cars and coffeemakers

 Every morning, patients recovering from heart attacks use equipment installed in their homes by Telefonica to weigh themselves, take their blood pressure and answer a few questions on their symptoms via a touch screen.
 The information is transmitted to nurses at the seaside hospital’s cardiac unit who follow up by phone if they have any concerns.

-The program has had a positive effect on mortality rates, reduced hospital visits and saved 9,000 euros per cardiac patient since it began two years ago, according to doctors.
+The programme has had a positive effect on mortality rates, reduced hospital visits and saved 9,000 euros per cardiac patient since it began two years ago, according to doctors.

 Nurse Ana Linas said the system was so simple to use that an illiterate elderly woman was among the patients able to use it.